nelyj/interoperabilidad/README.md

 # Production setup

-Building the `Dockerfile.production` image (via `make production-build`) is a first stab at production deployment.
-It gives you a self-contained stateless web application that requires only a some environment variables to run:
+Production should run the latest [`egob/interoperabilidad`](https://hub.docker.com/r/egob/interoperabilidad/) image from DockerHub.
+It is built as part of the continuous integration process (via `make production-build` plus some tagging).
+The image gives you a self-contained stateless web application that requires only some environment variables to run:

 - `SECRET_KEY_BASE`: A random string that can be generated via `rails secret`.
 It should be the *same* for *every* instance running in production.